bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 Note: The Type-C of this machine is connected to the USB interface instead of the PCI interface, and some functions are not supported.

+### Touchpad
+The native touchpad is ELAN1200

+##### Touchpad function
+- [x] Multi-finger operation
+- [x] Free Swipe
+- [x] smooth scrolling
+- [x] Mac gestures

+Note: The touchpad of this machine has a crash phenomenon, which needs to be restarted or woken up after sleep.

+### keyboard
+The built-in keyboard of this machine is a PS2 keyboard
+##### Keyboard functions
+- [x] Use of English area and numeric keypad
+- [x] Use of FN function
+- [x] On light for keyboard caps keys
+- [x] Mac shortcuts

+Note: Some function keys of FN are dedicated to the software on Windows, and have no response on Mac
 ## Pre-installation operations

 ### Change BIOS settings